threefoldfoundation/www_threefold_io/content/home/index.md

 ### **Affordable**

-Through it’s decentralized infrastructure that eliminates the need for expensive data centers and intermediaries, ThreeFold has incredibly low fees.
+Through it’s decentralized infrastructure that eliminates the need for expensive data centers and intermediaries, ThreeFold has incredibly low fees.....

 {% end %}